Advertisement

 Photo by Stocksy

-Ready or not, cold and flu season is here.
+Ready or not, cold and flu season is almost here.
 This time of year is tough on our immune systems, but adding some healthy habits to your everyday routine can help bolster your body's defense system.

 Follow this daily schedule to stay healthy and enable your body to ward off colds, the flu, and any other illness it may encounter.

-6:30 a.m.: Wake up & head outside.
+6:30 a.m.: Wake up & head outside

 If you can, bundle up and head outside for 10 to 20 minutes first thing in the morning.
 Exposing your eyes to early morning light helps increase dopamine—a neurotransmitter that helps support innate immunity1.